Avuvos/OverTheWire-Solutions/README.md

 ## Ethical Notice

 These solutions are for educational purposes only.

-Passwords and sensitive credentials are replaced with placeholders (e.g., `<password_level_X>`).
+For most games, passwords and sensitive credentials are replaced with placeholders (e.g., `<password_level_X>`).
+For Krypton, early “passwords” are typically non-sensitive puzzle strings and may be included as-is.

 Do not:
 - Share actual passwords publicly